tempestsecurity/MISP-Broker/README.md

 Choose:
-        status -> Show status of all Broker config files processes logs -> Show logs of all Broker config file running process or just one start -> Start one Broker config file running process stop -> Stop one Broker config file running process restart -> Restart one Broker config file service startall -> Start all Broker config files listed in cron stopall -> Stop all Broker config files with running process restartall -> Restart all Broker config files listed in cron kill -> Force kill all Broker config files running process or just one config file running process enable -> Add Broker config file service from cron disable -> Remove Broker config file service from cron check -> Verify if Broker config file service is running with activity backup_make -> Make a backup of important Broker files backup_restore -> Restore existing backups of important Broker files install_venv -> Install python 3 virtual environment for Broker reinstall_venv -> Reinstall python 3 virtual environment for Broker lookthis -> Wait!
+        status               ->         Show status of all Broker config files processes logs                 ->         Show logs of all Broker config file running process or justo one start                ->         Start one Broker config file running process stop                 ->         Stop one Broker config file running process restart              ->         Restart one Broker config file service startall             ->         Start all Broker config files listed in cron stopall              ->         Stop all Broker config files with running process restartall           ->         Restart all Broker config files listed in cron kill                 ->         Force kill all Broker config files running process or just one config file running process enable               ->         Add Broker config file service from cron disable              ->         Remove Broker config file service from cron check                ->         Verify if Broker config file service is running with activity backup_make          ->         Make a backup of important Broker files backup_restore       ->         Restore existing backups of important Broker files install_venv         ->         Install python 3 virtual environment for Broker reinstall_venv       ->         Reinstall python 3 virtual environment for Broker lookthis             ->         Wait!
 What is it?!
 O_o help                 ->         Show this help message

 Example:
         ./service.sh status

 Some options need to give a cfg file, example:
-        ./service.sh start lhebes
+        ./service.sh start alpha

 And others is optional, example:
-        ./service.sh logs -> Will show all cfg logs in real time ./service.sh logs lhebes -> Will show only lhebes.cfg log in real time
+        ./service.sh logs               ->      Will show all cfg logs in real time ./service.sh logs alpha         ->      Will show only alpha.cfg log in real time

 ```
 \